 The bad news is that about half of pet owners decide to euthanize their pet because of the extreme pain the animal is in, the chances for recurrence of the condition, and the need for long-term management of heart disease even in cases in which the pet survives the initial crisis.

-On the hand, if you choose to treat this condition, the aim of blood clot management is to address the pain, offer support and care in form of fluid therapy, and treat circulatory shock.
-The pet should be on cage rest and a great deal of nursing care will be needed to keep the paralyzed clean and comfortable.
+On the other hand, if you choose to treat this condition, blood clot management aims to address the pain, offer support and care in the form of fluid therapy, and treat circulatory shock.
+The pet should be on cage rest, and a great deal of nursing care will be needed to keep the paralyzed clean and comfortable.

 In addition to clot management, the underlying heart disease must be addressed.
-I advise that every cat who have survived an episode of excessive blood clotting should be placed on life-long ubiquinol supplementation (ubiquinol is the reduced form of CoQ10).
+Therefore, I advise that every cat who has survived an excessive blood clotting episode should be placed on life-long ubiquinol supplementation (ubiquinol is the reduced form of CoQ10).

 Prevention of the formation of added clots is also necessary.
 I recommend a supplement known as nattokinase for this purpose.

 Most cats who survive a FATE episode will regain normal limb function within a few months.
-However, they generally require a great deal of nursing care until they can move freely on their own.
+However, they generally require a great deal of nursing care until they can move freely independently.
 Recurrence of aortic thromboembolism is common, generally within a year or two of the first episode.

 Partnering with an integrative veterinarian using holistic preventive strategies is a really good idea.